BigOunceChristo/bitpulse/doc/build-osx.md

 #### Wallet Dependencies

-It is not necessary to build wallet functionality to run `bitpulsed` or  `bitpulse-qt`.
+It is not necessary to build wallet functionality to run `bitpulsed` or  `bitpulsed-qt`.

 ###### Descriptor Wallet Support